JayaniLakshika/paper-quollr/paper-quollr.md

 ### Remove low-density hexagons

+In certain scenarios, hexagonal bins may contain a few number of points.
+To ensure comprehensive coverage of NLDR data, it is important to select hexagonal bins with a suitable number of data points.
+The `find_low_dens_hex()` function identifies hexagons with low point densities, considering the densities of their neighboring bins as well.
+Users can initially identify low-density hexagons and then use this function to evaluate how removing them might affect the model fit by examining their neighbors.

 <div class="layout-chunk" data-layout="l-body">
 <div class="sourceCode"><pre class="sourceCode r"><code class="sourceCode r"><span><span class='fu'>find_low_dens_hex</span><span class='op'>(</span></span>
 <span>  df_bin_centroids_all <span class='op'>=</span> <span class='va'>df_bin_centroids</span>, </span>